Syllabus

 4 Recursion

-5, 6 GUI Applications, Class Library
+5, 6 GUI Applications, Java Class Library, Java FX

-7 Data Structures (Queues and Stacks)
+7 Data Structures (Queues and Stacks), Generics

 8 Data Structures (Trees)